amurphy99/chat_app_deployment/README.md

 - [ ] I do "sudo apt update" a lot, is that needed more than once if I know I already did it early on?
 - [ ] Is the Nvidia/more updated Docker installation fine for the CPU/sandbox version too?
 - [ ] What is the difference between apt and apt-get ?
+- [ ] The app repo cloning is wonky right now...

 <br>